 The 80's were all about shell jewelry...

 ...and political pins!
 A feminist from the beginning, y'all.

 What are your best jewelry-related childhood memories?
 Do you have any fond memories of 80's fashion?
 Comment below if so!

-The next post will feature my jewelry from the hot 90's.
-Stay tuned.
+Stay tuned for a post about my jewelry from the hot 90's.